carlos-molina/contraval/README.md

 Smart contracts are impacted by desing and implementation errors.

-- Design time errors:
+- Design time errors: They are accidently introduced at

-- Implementation errros:
+- Implementation errors:

 ### Validate your smart contracts before deployment